GSA/digitalgov.gov/content/posts/2015-09-03-congress-creates-the-bill-of-rights-from-national-archives.md

 Each section of the app views the Bill of Rights from a different perspective.
 The &#8216;Get the Background&#8217; section lets you explore the reason for the Bill of Rights in a slideshow that recites the story with amazing images from the Archives.
 The &#8216;Go Inside the First Congress&#8217; section allows you to read the biographies of leaders and discover the remarkable Senate markup of the 17 House-passed amendments.
 The &#8216;Amendments in Process&#8217; section allows you to trace each proposed amendment until it was added to the Constitution.
 The &#8216;Join the Debate&#8217; section allows you to reflect on the debates, gives you a chance to vote and understand how it&#8217;s viewed in history as an amendment.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/480-x-351-NARA-Congress-Creates-the-Bill-of-Rights-app-vote-on-Amendment.jpg" alt="The NARA app, Congress Creates the Bill of Rights, showing a Time to Vote on amendments screen on an iPad" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/480-x-351-NARA-Congress-Creates-the-Bill-of-Rights-app-vote-on-Amendment.jpg" alt="The NARA app, Congress Creates the Bill of Rights, showing a Time to Vote on amendments screen on an iPad" %}

 There is also PDF version of the app content.
 The PDF is divided into four sections: [Get the Background](http://www.archives.gov/legislative/resources/bill-of-rights/CCBR_I.pdf), [Go Inside the First Congress](http://www.archives.gov/legislative/resources/bill-of-rights/CCBR_IIA.pdf), [Amendments in Process](http://www.archives.gov/legislative/resources/bill-of-rights/CCBR_IIB.pdf) and [Join the Debate](http://www.archives.gov/legislative/resources/bill-of-rights/CCBR_III.pdf).